 Summary

-Meal-times are a great time to provide this extra enrichment, as most dogs are food motivated and enjoy solving basic puzzles.
-Getting your dog to earn his food also mimics the wild, where he would need to forage, hunt and scavenge for his dinner.
+Meal-times are a great time to provide extra mental enrichment, as most dogs are food-motivated and enjoy solving basic puzzles.
+Getting your dog to earn his food also mimics the wild, where they would need to forage, hunt, and scavenge for their dinner.

-I hope this article has helped you choose the best dog puzzle feeder for your pet.
+We hope this article has helped you choose the best dog puzzle toy.
 If you have any questions or comments, please use the comments form below.

 Resources and References